perfectblue/perfectblue.github.io/_posts/2024-12-07-SpongeBox-Bringing-Back-Linux-Logical-Bugs.md

     sandbox->stdout_fd = stdout_fd;
     // ...
 ```
-Pretty simple stuff!
+Pretty simple stuff.

 #### 💡 **Primitive #6**: Actually receiving a leaked `uid_map` fd to a Sandboxee
 Once we leak an FD in the Sandboxer, we can create yet another Sandbox, and it will be spawned with a leaked `uid_map` fd as we descrbied above!

 ### 3. `CMD_COMMUNICATE` - Communicating with the sandbox 💬
 This logic is also very trivial.
-Simply writing to the `stdin` that was grabbed in the `CMD_CONNECT` phase, and reading from `stdout` (yes, those are the right operations -- the `stdout` is actually where the sanboxee writes, so we're reading from it.
+Simply writing to the `stdin` FD that was grabbed in the `CMD_CONNECT` phase, and reading from `stdout` (yes, those are the right operations -- the `stdout` is actually where the sanboxee writes, so we're reading from it.
 And the other way around with `stdin`).

 #### 💡 **Primitive #7**: Writing to the `uid_map` from a privileged process!
 Recall that we managed to leak the `uid_map` fd to the sandboxee.
 Also, that same FD has not been written into, and it is `open()`-ed by root.

 Meaning, we just need to write to it from a privileged process, as seen before in the kernel checks.

-Given the fact that the sandboxer can "steal" `stdin` and `stdout` - the Sandboxcee can `dup2()` the leaked FD into the FD that the Sandboxer is going to steal and write into (`stdin`, fd == 0).
+Given the fact that the sandboxer can "steal" `stdin` and `stdout` - the Sandboxee can `dup2()` the **leaked FD** into the FD that the Sandboxer is going to steal & write into (`stdin`, fd == 0).

-This KEEPS the permissions of the opener to be the original opener, which is root.
-And it workws!
+This KEEPS the permissions of the opener to be the original opener (thanks to `pidfd_getfd()`), which is root.

+This works!
+We have an FD to a `uid_map`, that hasn't been written into yet, and is also opened by a privileged process + going to be written-into by a (controlled) privileged process.

 Now the only thing that's left is writing WHATEVER WE WANT into the `uid_map`, and that's going to be permitted!

 ## Chaining it all together! 🔗 💣
 Summarizing it all together, the attack would look like this:
 1. Create the first sandboxee + make the UID be `4095 * '0'` which will cause the `write()` to the `uid_map` to fail, and leak the FD in the sandboxer.

 2. The first sandboxee will execute our custom binary that will `sleep()` a bit :)

 3. Now create a second sandboxee.
-Make it legit.
+Make the creation work.

-4. The second sandboxee has the `uid_map` of the first sandboxee mapped into it, as fd == 6 (leaked).
+4. The second sandboxee has the `uid_map` of the first sandboxee leaked into it, as fd == 6 (leaked).

 5. In the second sandboxee, `dup2()` the fd == 6 into fd == 0 (`stdin`).

-6. Call `CMD_CONNECT` with the second sandboxee, which will grab the `uid_map` fd into the sandboxer.
+6. Trigger `CMD_CONNECT` with the second sandboxee, which will grab the `uid_map` fd into the sandboxer.

-7. Call `CMD_COMMUNICATE` with the second sandboxee, and write `'0 0 1'` to it, which will map the real UID == 0 into UID == 0 inside the FIRST SANDBOXEE.
+7. Call `CMD_COMMUNICATE` with the second sandboxee, and write `'0 0 1'` to it, which will map the real UID == 0 into UID == 0 inside the FIRST SANDBOXEE (thanks to the leaked FD).

-8. Inside the first sandboxee, we're privileged and we can `setuid(0)` which will give us a REAL ROOT PRIVILEGE.
+8. Inside the first sandboxee, we're now privileged and we can `setuid(0)` which will give us a REAL ROOT PRIVILEGE.

 9. From the first sandboxee, just read the flag file, and using `CMD_COMMUNICATE` leak it outside.

 10. Profit :)

 The full exploit can be found [here](https://github.com/BlueWaterCTF/bwctf-2024-challs/tree/main/pwn/SpongeBox/solution) - it is composed of a Python script that interacts with the server, two `c` files and the binaries built from them, that are used as the sandoxees.

 ## Summary 🏁
-I really enjoyed writing this challenge, especially as it involved chaining multiple logical issues together into something that is not so trivial to think of.
+I had a lot of fun writing this challenge, especially as it involved chaining multiple logical issues together into something that is not so trivial to think of.

 I hope you enjoyed the walkthrough, and feel free to reach out to me on X [@j0nathanj](https://x.com/j0nathanj)!